kbroman/ProgrammingNotes/linux_setup.md

    - playing with turning wired and wifi on and off, I can no longer get a connection to anything at wisc.edu.
 Logging out and back in didn't help, but restarting the computer worked
+   - works fine on my home wifi network, so maybe just an eduroam/vpnc issue

 9. ssh keys + connect to github